Ecasept/CCSW/README.md

     - supabase project
     - firebase project
 - Set the `name` property in `server/wrangler.jsonc` to the name of your cloudflare worker
-- Create `server/.env.local` at put your supabase project url in it, following `server/.env.local.example`
+- Create `server/.env.local` and put your supabase project url in it, following `server/.env.local.example`
-- Create `server/.dev.vars` and put your supabase project url and secret key init, following `server/.dev.vars.example`
+- Create `server/.dev.vars` and put your supabase project url and secret key in it, following `server/.dev.vars.example`
     - To create the secret key:
     - Go to your supabase project dashboard
     - Go to Project Settings > API Keys